SwissClinicalTrialOrganisation/secuTrialR/paper/paper.md

 Furthermore, `secuTrialR` includes standard functionalities to show descriptive statistics such as study recruitment or completeness of entered data per case report form for secuTrial data exports.

+# Statement of need

+Due to the size and complexity of clinical trial and registry databases, technical friction during the initial interaction with data exported from secuTrial can be expected.
+Our own first hand experience has revealed that this overhead can sometimes significantly redirect scarce time and energy away from analysis and towards data management.
+However, if possible, the amount of time spent on data management should be as small as possible.
+The use of `secuTrialR` leads to a pronounced reduction of time necessary for data management, enables swift quantitative analyses through preimplemented functionalities and, most importantly, standardizes the interaction with data exports from secuTrial, thus allowing robust and reproducible science.

 # Design